fenghuiyu/academic-kickstart/content/home/about.md

 # List your academic interests.
 [interests]
   interests = [
-    "Quantitative Methods in Finance and Risk Management", "Stochastic Modeling and Optimal Portfolio Management",
+    "Quantitative Methods in Finance, Actuarial Sciences and Risk Management", "Stochastic Modeling and Optimal Portfolio Management",
     "Applied Probability, Applied Data Science, Machine Learning and its Application", "Computational and Data-driven Innovation in Interdisciplinary Science"